UoB-COMSM0110/2023-group-4/README.md

 ---

-# How To Download and Play Out Game
+# How To Download and Play Our Game

 - Download processing from the following link : [download here](https://processing.org/download) This downloads the graphical library and integrated development environment that the game will run on.